St. John Fisher University: History

 St. John Fisher University (originally St. John Fisher College) was founded as a men's college in 1948 by the Basilian Fathers and with the aid of James E. Kearney, then the Bishop of the Diocese of Rochester.
-It is now operated as an coeducational independent institution in the Catholic tradition (independent since 1968; coeducational since 1971).
+It is now operated as an coeducational independent institution in the Catholic tradition, although it is no longer a Catholic university.
+It has been independent since 1968 and coeducational since 1971.

 In 2015, St. John Fisher College applied for and received the Carnegie Community Engagement Classification from the Carnegie Foundation for the Advancement of Teaching and the New England Resource Center for Higher Education (NERCHE).

 The college was listed as a census-designated place in 2020, with a residential population of 1,307.
 In 2022, the college was renamed St. John Fisher University.

 Academics

 Fisher is made up of five schools.
 It offers nearly 40 undergraduate majors, as well as a variety of master's and doctoral programs.

 School of Arts and Sciences

 The School of Arts and Sciences is the largest school within St. John Fisher University.
 It offers degrees and minors in over 20 undergraduate academic disciplines.